Plyometric Training: Boosting Strength & Coordination

 -

-Optimization of the nervous system for faster movement sequences.
+Optimization of the nervous system for faster movements.

 -